AgoraIO/agora_doc_source/markdown/en/Video/start_call_web_ng.md

-The Agora Video SDK for Web makes it easy to embed real-time video call into web apps.
+The Agora Video SDK for Web makes it easy to embed real-time Video Call into web apps.
 It enables you to develop rapidly and easily to enhance your social, work, education and IoT apps with face-to-face interaction.

-This document shows you the minimum code you need to add a video call into your Web app by using the Agora Video SDK for Web.
+This page shows you the minimum code you need to add Video Call into your Web app by using the Agora Video SDK for Web.

 ## Understand the tech

-The following figure shows the workflow of a basic video call implemented by the Agora SDK.
+The following figure shows the workflow of Video Call implemented by the Agora SDK.

 ![video-call](https://web-cdn.agora.io/docs-files/1620472908634)